 Access to health care is incredibly important, however there are ways to achieve this noble goal that don't force citizens into buying a product they might not want.
 Your choices in health care should be your own, not the Federal government's.
 There are ways to have affordable health care for all that also allow freedom in the marketplace.
-I am in favor of Heath Savings Accounts that allow you to have a say in how your health dollars are spent.
+I am in favor of Health Savings Accounts that allow you to have a say in how your health dollars are spent.
 Additionally, we should allow the interstate sale of health insurance to allow consumers more choice.
 If there is a plan in another state that best fits your needs, you should have the freedom to purchase it without imposed mandates from the Federal government.
 By unleashing competition into the marketplace we will lower costs and have insurance companies compete for your business.

 More on Health Issues